3v0k4/contact-page/blog/posts/2020-07-10-grateful-for-the-opportunity-of-working-on-legacy-code.md

 > FIXME: ...this is kinda useless, isn't it?
 Not sure why I put this here.

 I already know the backend is written in Rails.
 Not the latest version but it's something I can live with.
 However, I'm shocked when I open the frontend repository.
-Not only it's an old release of Angular, also I find TypeScript, NGRX (Angular bindings for ReactiveX) and a ton of additional depencies.
+Not only it's an old release of Angular, also I find TypeScript, NGRX (Angular bindings for ReactiveX) and a ton of additional dependencies.
 This is frustrating.
 I truly believe those are fine technologies when the complexity they introduce reduces the overall complexity of the project.
 But this is not the case.
 I really want to start screaming but my discipline puts me back on track.
 I need to install the application.

 > FIXME: DHH says this should be in its own controller, and DHH is never wrong.